-The Jubilee Sailing Trust (JST) is an incredible charity, who have been changing lives since 1978, taking both disabled and able bodied men and women to sea, to not only teach them how to crew a tall ship, but to promote equality, sharing and to celebrate our individual differences by working together to achieve greater things.
+The Jubilee Sailing Trust (JST) is an incredible charity, who have been changing lives since 1978, taking both disabled and able-bodied men and women to sea, to not only teach them how to crew a tall ship, but to promote equality, sharing and to celebrate our individual differences by working together to achieve greater things.

 Alan Titchmarsh, Vice Patron of JST says ” I’ve seen people come home from a voyage and seem 5 feet taller – the experience has completely changed the way they see themselves”

 Sam told us “The trip was far from a holiday, as it involved challenges such as setting the sails, going aloft and helming the ship, as well as cooking and cleaning.
 But despite the hard work, I thoroughly enjoyed the experience.
 It was a real challenge.
 There were no home comforts – just friendly, happy people mucking in”

-Our Pirate Andrew wrote “So today I went outside my comfort zone and climbed the rigging up to the crows nest.
+Our Pirate Andrew wrote “So today I went outside my comfort zone and climbed the rigging up to the crow’s nest.
 It was a proud moment and a major achievement for me, not only as a person but as a recovering amputee.
 Dizzy heights indeed, reached after pangs of self-doubt and moments of physical exhaustion.
 The elation I felt was incredible, especially as my limbs recovered from jellyness.
 I had the most amazing week at sea with so many amazing people, thanks Finding your feet for the opportunity to do it.”

 Life on board really is about joining in and getting involved regardless of your physical ability.
-Don’t worry if you’ve not sailed before – most people step onto the Lord Nelson or Tenacious with no experience of sailing a Tall Ship before, so you won’t be alone.
+Don’t worry if you’ve not sailed before – most people step onto Lord Nelson or Tenacious with no experience of sailing a Tall Ship before, so you won’t be alone.
 The permanent crew will support you through all the tasks involved with sailing the ships and you will always have an experienced hand with you on watch.

 You will be put into one of four teams called Watches, which take it in turns to be responsible for various tasks on board, including keeping watch, even at night!
 Each watch includes an experienced watch leader who will work with you and be you formal link with the permanent crew.
-Between them they ensure that you are given tasks that suit your individual strengths.
+Between them, they ensure that you are given tasks that suit your individual strengths.
 Together you will sail the ship.

-Routines may vary according to the ship and requirements on board.
+Routines may vary according to the ship and requirements on board

 There are eight cabins on each ship for wheelchair users and their buddies.
 The remaining accommodation is provided by spacious fixed bunks on board both Lord Nelson and Tenacious.

-Accommodation has heating and air-conditioning, hot showers and points for electric toothbrushes, shavers and hair dryers (the power supply on both ships is standard 240v).
+The accommodation has heating and air-conditioning, hot showers and points for electric toothbrushes, shavers and hair dryers (the power supply on both ships is standard 240v).
 Bathrooms are shared and include all the facilities required for those with limited mobility, including four clos-o-mat toilets.